Combined Degree Pathway for the Master of Arts in Teaching in Adolescent Special Education

 Successful completion of a total 60 undergraduate credits:

-- Of these 60 credits, 24 credits should be in liberal arts and sciences and 30 credits in general education
+- Of these 60 credits, 24 credits should be in liberal arts and sciences

 - Successful completion of 6 credits in additional undergraduate coursework